content hub

 Traditional landlines add cost and rigidity through fixed hardware, per-line billing and limited mobility for attorneys moving between court, client meetings and the office.
 Voice over Internet Protocol (VoIP) solves this with flexible, internet-based calling built for legal workflows.

 The distinction between hosted VoIP and on-premise Private Branch Exchange (PBX) matters for small firms.
-Hosted VoIP means the provider maintains all infrastructure off-site in cloud data centers — the firm needs only desk phones, softphone apps or a mobile app.
+Hosted VoIP means the provider maintains all infrastructure off-site in cloud data centers, so the firm needs only desk phones, softphone apps or a mobile app.

 On-premise PBX requires the firm to own and maintain physical hardware, adding capital costs and IT overhead that most small firms prefer to avoid.